 Multi-feeders

-I haven’t tried bundled tubes or those with extra compartments for multiple mixes, but as a general rule I don’t recommend them.
-Birds are competitive, and the shier species will avoid confrontation with the garrulous ones whenever possible.
-Forcing them into such close proximity on a dual feeder works against their natural behavior.
+I haven’t tried bundled tubes or the designs with extra compartments for multiple mixes, but as a general rule I don’t recommend them.
+Birds are competitive, and the shyest species will avoid confrontation with the garrulous ones whenever possible.
+Forcing them into such close proximity on a dual-food feeder works against their natural behavior.

 I find birds are happiest when different feeders– and the foods in them– are kept somewhat apart.
 They need breathing room just like we do.